Sudhanshu-Marudgan/Spiteful-Reminder/README.md

 ## Key Classes
-- MainActivity.java: The main activity that handles fetching reminders from Firebase, displaying them in a ListView, and marking them as completed.
+- `MainActivity.java`: The main activity that handles fetching reminders from Firebase, displaying them in a ListView, and marking them as completed.
-- helper.java: Model class that maps to a reminder object in Firebase.
+- `helper.java`: Model class that maps to a reminder object in Firebase.
-- HelperWithKey.java: Custom class to hold both the reminder (helper object) and its Firebase key.
+- `HelperWithKey.java`: Custom class to hold both the reminder (helper object) and its Firebase key.

 ## Installation